SineStriker/qsynthesis-revenge/docs/build-instructions.md

 ### Prepare Pre-built Environment

-Configure the CMake project in `pkg` directory and build virtual target `install_all`, then it should generate a directory called `libs` with all files which will be used in the main project.
+Configure the CMake project in `pkg` directory and build all targets and finally run `install`, then it should generate a directory called `libs` with all files which will be used in the main project.

 + SDL2
 + QuaZip & Zlib